 Managers are pressured to implement quality management processes.
 Reason being, are the following:

 2- Compliance with standards of production, and

 3- Developing a quality conscious culture.

-Today, leaders use technology and systems to improve data analysis.
-They use it to make informed decisions.
-In doing so, ensuring quality in the production process.
+Today, leaders use technology and quality management systems to improve data analysis.
+They use it to make informed decisions and to ensure quality in the production process.

 Furthermore, the organisation workforce strive now more than ever, to transform goals and objectives into resources and policies.
-Consequently, the policies help every employee to follow standard operating procedures.
+Reason being, the policies help every employee to follow standard operating procedures.

 Above all, the quality management standard ISO 9001, advocates for strong leadership that impacts a quality-driven culture.

 6 core elements to consider to improve quality management